maoyuans/maoyuans.github.io/misc/quotes.md

 # Quotes

+> If we lived forever, maybe we'd have time to understand things.
+But as it is, I think the best we can do is try to open our eyes, and appreciate how strange and brief all of this is.

+-- *What Remains of Edith Finch*

+---

 > Medicine, law, business, engineering, these are noble pursuits, and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for.

 -- *Dead Poet Society*